0812Sean/Snake-Game/README.md

 ## Future Improvements
 - Adding levels of difficulty.
 - Make a score leaderboard.
-- Enhancing the game with sound effects and additional animations.
+- Enhancing the game with more sound effects and additional animations.